Siphon880gh/devbrain/AWS Cloud/_Required Knowledge - Networking/Subnets - What are they.md

 ^ Those 128 64 32 16 8 4 2 1 are from:
 2^7, ,2^6, 2^5, 2^4, 2^3, 2^2, 2^1, 2^0

 ^ 2^7=128 represents the total number of possible permutations (or combinations) of bits when you have 7 bits.
 Each bit can be either a 0 or a 1, and with 7 bits, you can create 128 different combinations ranging from `0000000` to `1111111`.
-This is because each additional bit doubles the number of possible combinations, following the formula 2�2n, where �n is the number of bits.
+This is because each additional bit doubles the number of possible combinations, following the formula 2 2n, where  n is the number of bits.

 Most significant bit (the left most)